 - payment in lieu of notice—maximum of 5 weeks

-To be eligible for Fair Entitlements Guarantee (FEG) assistance, former employees must meet all of the eligibility requirements outlined in the Fair Entitlements Guarantee Act 2012.
+To be eligible for FEG assistance, former employees must meet all of the eligibility requirements outlined in the Fair Entitlements Guarantee Act 2012.

 More information on eligibility, how to apply and lodging a claim for assistance is available.

-A special scheme of financial assistance for contract outworkers in the textile, clothing and footwear industry became available on 15 May 2013 under the Fair Entitlements Guarantee.
+A special scheme of financial assistance for contract outworkers in the textile, clothing and footwear industry became available on 15 May 2013 under the FEG.
 For more information, read the TCF contract outworkers scheme Fact Sheet.

 If you have lost your job and believe you are owed outstanding employee entitlements, but your employer is not in liquidation or bankrupt, then you can seek further information from the Fair Work Ombudsman, the Australian Securities and Investment Commission (ASIC), or from the insolvency practitioner looking after the business affairs of your former employer.